w3c/wot/plugfest/2018-prague/preparation.md

   fields --> field
   value --> schema

+# 7 Implementation guidelines

+* "name" field of Thing Description shall be unique among the things which will be registered to Fujitsu Proxy.
+  Recommended convention is 'Company name'+'Thing name'
+  e.g.) "name": "PanasonicAirConditionerP1"

 # Appendix A: Sequence diagrams specified in Fujitsu's proxy servients

 Appendix A describes sequence diagram among application, remote / local proxies, and device servient implemented for this plugfest by Fujitsu.